 If you would like to park in the surface lot at the Flats, you can purchase a student ePermit through your parking account online (link can be found on the top right corner of your MyWSU page).
 All you need for that lot is the student “green” ePermit, this permit allows residents to park in any Green or Green/Yellow striped lot on campus.
 If you would like a spot in the underground garage at the Flats, that will cost an additional $100 per semester and you will need to go in person to Jardine Hall room 201 with cash or check to purchase that parking pass.
 Residents of Shocker Hall can park in any Green or Green/Yellow striped lot on campus.
 The closest one to Shocker Hall is just east of Cessna Stadium, close to 21st street.
 Residents of the Suites can park in the Green or Green/Yellow striped spaces on campus.

 All residents must have a meal plan.
 First Year Residents in Shocker Hall and The Suites must purchase one of the three Unlimited Plans.
-Returning Residents living in The Suites or The Flats may purchase any of the six residential meal plans.
+Returning Residents living in The Flats may purchase any of the six residential meal plans.
 Exemptions are rarely granted as the Dining Services team has worked hard to provide a variety of meal options that meet all residents' dietary needs.
 Visit our Dining Services page for more information.

-Unfortunately, no. Our dining service provider orders food in advance based on the number of students per semester that signed up for meal plans.
+Unfortunately, no. Our Dining Service provider orders food in advance based on the number of students per semester that signed up for meal plans.
 They have vendors that they use for their food purchases that need those numbers in advance as well.
 They aren't able to issue refunds because the money has already been spent for the food prepared in anticipation of each student’s needs.
 If you would like to bring down the cost of your meal plan, you can change your meal plan once per semester online through your housing portal, but the meal plan change form has to be submitted by the deadline, which is typically 1 week after classes start.

 WSU Housing and Residence Life is committed to making each resident feel welcomed